 … And why I’m going to #stayathome…

 Happy Monday!
-I thought I’d dust the cobwebs off my blog once more because starting this past weekend, I’m going to suddenly have a LOT of time on my hands at home.
+I thought I’d dust the cobwebs off my blog once more because, starting this past weekend, I suddenly have a LOT of time on my hands at home.
 The situation in Spain is changing daily, and as of Friday, the government issued a ‘state of alarm‘.

 So what is ‘social distancing‘ and how is it going to help?
 Well, first of all, in Spain, we don’t have a choice now.
 If we are not following the orders of the government, we will get a fine.
 Social distancing means that you lower the chance of encountering the virus by staying at home and reducing the number of people you interact with.
 This will hopefully slow the spread of the virus, ‘flatten the curve‘ and give hospitals a chance to keep up with the incoming cases.

 With that being said, some people are better equipped for social distancing than others.
 Introverts are like, “I’ve been ready for this time my whole life” and extroverts are wondering what the heck there is to do in this life if they aren’t socializing with friends outside.
-Personally, I know I struggle with being at home for long periods of time, so I’m going into this social distancing period with a massive list of things I want to do.
+Personally, I know I struggle with being at home for long periods of time, so I’m going into this ‘social distancing’/confinement thing with a massive list of things I want to do.

 Here is my list: